Dai-Wenhan/dai-wenhan.github.io/imont/imont.md

 - [Prime power congruence and Hensel's lemma](././Hensel.pdf) - <br/>
   Congruence lifting, Hensel's 1st and 2nd lemmas, applications of Hensel's lemma on solving congruence equations.
 - [Pell equations](././Pell.pdf) - <br/>
-  An introduction to Pell equations, the structure of solutions, type II Pell equations; problems and examples (IMO 2001 Shortlist).
+  An introduction to Pell equations, the structure of solutions, type II Pell equations; problems and examples (IMO 2001 Shortlist involved).
 - [Lifting-the-exponent lemma](././LTE.pdf) - <br/>
   Statements and proofs (for odd and even integers); some typical applications on solving Chinese GMO/TST problems.